eradiate/eradiate/docs/rst/getting_started/index.rst

     and 2400 nm.

 Perform simulations on one-dimensional scenes.
+    Eradiate can simulate top-of-atmosphere radiance and reflectance on 1D scenes with plane parallel geometry.
-    Eradiate supports simulations on 3D scenes carefully designed to produce results similar to what we would get with 1D geometries.
-These scenes consist of a flat surface underneath an atmosphere including gases and an arbitrary number of aerosol layers.
+    These scenes consist of a smooth surface underneath an atmosphere including gases and an arbitrary number of aerosol layers.
+Under the hood, Eradiate performs these simulations using 3D scenes carefully designed to produce results similar to what one would get with 1D geometries.

+    Eradiate has experimental support for spherical shell geometries (validation is in progress).

 Perform simulations on three-dimensional scenes.
-    Eradiate supports simulations on 3D scenes consisting of a vegetated ground patch with or without atmosphere above it.
+    Eradiate can simulation top-of-canopy/atmosphere radiance on 3D scenes consisting of a vegetated ground patch with or without atmosphere above it (plane parallel geometry only).